DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

+—
+You can’t pour from a cracked container—and you can’t organize with cracked containers either.
+Part III begins with the first repair.

-## Chapter 12: The Scapegoating Machine
+## Chapter 13: The Scapegoating Machine

 The argument started over the hiss of a milk steamer.
 I was in a coffee shop, half-listening to my friends, Mike and Sarah, until the tone of their conversation dropped, losing its warmth.